arnelbaloyo/zOS-automation/README.md

  > npm install --save @types/node

 5. GitHub Clone Setup.
 To get started quickly, simply clone my gitHub repository for the z/OS Automation project.
-On your local machine's terminal,
+On your local machine's terminal.

  > $ git clone https://github.com/arnelbaloyo/zOS-automation

-6. Run the Scripts!
+6. Update the zowe commands on the package.json file with your preferred zowe command and Run the Scripts!